 No Extra Cost For Vegan Caffeine Or Sugar-Free Drinks At Starbucks

 There is no extra charge for decaf or calorie-free sweeteners; plus, some Starbucks beverages are caffeine-free or low- or no-sugar by nature.

 Related Starbucks Vegan Drink Questions

 Are Starbucks vegan drinks low in calories?

-It really depends on the drink order and what add-ons you select, change, or omit.
-In general, vegan drinks and foods tend to contribute to an overall lower-calorie diet.
-However, people sometimes justify ordering bigger portions or doubling up on caloric ingredients when a food is deemed diet-friendly.
-Therefore, do not assume all vegan drinks are automatically lower in fat, sugar, or calories.
+It really depends on the drink order and what add-ons you select.
+In general, Starbucks vegan drinks tend to have fewer calories than other drinks.
+However, do not assume all vegan drinks are automatically lower in fat, sugar, or calories.

 Can I get vegan Starbucks drinks in any size I want?

 Yes.
 Starbucks offers all of the same size options for vegan drinks.

 Is pumpkin spice latte at Starbucks vegan?

 No, Starbucks pumpkin spice latte is not vegan.
 If a barista or the Starbucks website offers no clear answer, the Internet is quick to address this concern.